robbertvanginkel/swift-mixandmatch-examples/README.md

 ## Usage

 There are shellscipts per import/mix case that I identified.
-Running the shell scripts will write the required files to a `gen/` folder and afterwards execute the required commands to compile and test.
+Running the shell scripts will write the required files to a `gen/` folder.
+The first positional argument for the bash script is how it should attempt to compile, options are `manual`, `buck_static` or `buck_shared` for libraries, `buck_build` for binaries.